DiamondLightSource/tickit/docs/user/explanations/adapters.rst

 HTTP adapter
 ------------
-An adapter that hosts an HTTP server, e.g. for devices with REST APIs.
+An adapter that utilises HTTP endpoints for the `HttpIo`.

 EPICS adapter